 How Much Does Skylight Installation Cost in 2026?

-The average skylight installation costs $1,500 to $4,500 for a standard fixed skylight in New Jersey, including materials and labor.
+The average skylight installation costs $1,500 to $4,500 in New Jersey, including materials, labor, and flashing.
+The national average is about $1,800.
+NJ homeowners typically pay 15-25% more than the national average due to higher labor rates and stricter building codes.
 Here is a quick breakdown by type:

 - Fixed skylight: $1,000-$2,300 installed